fbpx

 2. In a medium bowl stir together flour, ginger, baking soda, cinnamon, salt, nutmeg, and cloves.
 Set aside.

-5. Fold in flour mixture just until combined.
+4. Beat in flour mixture just until combined.ย

-9. Bake for 12 to 14 minutes or until edges of cookies are set.
+6. Bake for 10 to 12 minutes or until the edges of the cookies are set.ย

 Notes